-The strategy works in a hierarchical fashion. @Mapper#nullValueCheckStrategy will override @MappingConfig#nullValueCheckStrategy.
+The strategy works in a hierarchical fashion. @Mapping#nullValueCheckStrategy will override @BeanMapping#nullValueCheckStrategy, @BeanMapping#nullValueCheckStrategy will override @Mapper#nullValueCheckStrategy and @Mapper#nullValueCheckStrategy will override @MappingConfig#nullValueCheckStrategy.

-10.6.
+10.8.
 Source presence checking

 Some frameworks generate bean properties that have a source presence checker.
 Often this is in the form of a method hasXYZ, XYZ being a property on the source bean in a bean mapping method.
 MapStruct will call this hasXYZ instead of performing a null check when it finds such hasXYZ method.